badewanne89/moveez/README.md

 As already stated we are using MongoDB as our database.
 Our test databases are running on mlabs.com, our production database runs locally with docker.
 It is accessed via user-defined networking, defined with `docker network create -d bridge moveez_net`

-To start the production database use the following command:
+To start the production database use the following command and use different credentials:

-//TODO: change passwords!!!
 ```
 sudo docker run -e MONGO_INITDB_DATABASE=moveez_db_prod -e MONGO_INITDB_ROOT_USERNAME=mongoadmin -e MONGO_INITDB_ROOT_PASSWORD=secret --network=moveez_net --name mongodb --restart unless-stopped -d -p 27017:27017 -v mongodbdata:/data/db mongo --smallfiles
 ```

-Initially create the database and the user for the application to access it with:
+Initially create the database and the user for the application to access it with, but use different credentials:
 ```
 mongo --host mongodb://mongoadmin:secret@localhost:27017
 use moveez_db_prod